SkylarLJY/go-cmd-line/performance/colStat/README.md

 Float number comparison is inheretently inprecise: introduce a small tolerence to work around the issue -> customized comparison function

 Comparing complex data structure: helper function or external packages

+Go Benchmark:
+- `testing.B`
+- iterate with `b.N` as upper limit: `b.N` is adjusted for the benchmark func to run ~1s
+- `go test -bench <bench-regex> -run <test-eacape-regex>`